EvgeniGordeev/mockito-bytebuddy-freeze/README.md

 # mockito-bytebuddy-freeze
-An Example of freezing test in Mockito Inline 2.23.4.
-Tested in Java 8 and Java 11.
+An Example of freezing SpringBoot test in Mockito Inline 2.23.4 (Mockito 3 is not better).
+Reproduced in Java 8 and Java 11.

 `mvn test` is going to freeze.